Scott McColl – Secretary and Founder Member Buddy

 My own PSA seemed to climb a little over the years but was within acceptable parameters although I did begin to notice that I was retaining fluid when I urinated and having done so, always seemed to feel the immediate need to go again.

 I turned 50 in August 2001 and having gone for my annual exam that September, my PSA count had jumped such that my medical doctor recommended I see an urologist and have a biopsy performed.
 The result was that I did have cancer and while it was still encapsulated within the prostate, I was advised that surgery earlier rather than later, was necessary.

 Having decided upon surgery, my recovery period was around six weeks including some of the temporary side effects of which I had been advised.

 Having my family support group around me and several family members who had already ‘been there’ I was fortunate that I never feared my diagnosis or what I had to do, or the outcome.
 I come from a medical family and treat medical specialists in the highest regard.
 My two older brothers were diagnosed, had surgery, recovered and were doing fine, so why wouldn’t I also do the same?

 We were all open with each other and talked about our diagnoses and our surgeries and how we managed in our recovery (did we have any problems?, how did we overcome them?).

 Subsequent to my diagnosis in 2001, two younger siblings were also diagnosed with cancer and had surgery and notably, we were all in our early to mid 50’s at the point of diagnosis.
 All of us determined that surgery rather than treatment best suited us.
 We are all doing fine and living active, healthy lives.

-I am now 68 years old and have never felt better.
+Even though I am getting older, I have never felt better.
 I still visit my GP for an annual medical exam and still have a PSA test – it just makes good sense.